drodriques/express-response-errors/README.md

 ```

 Exceptions thrown without a message defaults to HTTP standard status text.
-Exceptions are handled by the middle which relates the message and status code.
+Exceptions are handled by middle which relays errors as a HTTP response.

 ## Base Exception